 - Systems Support- Manage activities that establish, maintain, and enhance the total guidance and counseling program.

-FAFSA and TIP: FAFSA for the 2020-2021 academic year opened on October 1, 2019.
+FAFSA and TIP: FAFSA for the 2021-2022 academic year opened on October 1, 2020 and closes on June 30, 2021.
+March 1, 2021 was the State of Michigan priority deadline.
 To learn more, go to https://studentaid.ed.gov/sa/fafsa.
 TIP eligible students need to create an account and complete the application process before the deadline.
-For more information go to https://www.michigan.gov/documents/mistudentaid/3981TIPFactSheet_2016-17_544515_7.pdf.
+For more information, please look at the following TIP fact sheet.
 The link to MiSSG for Tip is https://missg.guarantorsolutions.com/StudentPortal.

 Parchment Account Set-Up for Class of 2020: All seniors will need to set up a Parchment account this fall.
 Farwell High School has partnered with Parchment to order transcripts and other credentials securely.
 Transcripts for college applications, employment, and scholarships will be requested through your Parchment account.
 Go to https://www.parchment.com/u/registration/13975/account to create your account today.

-Class of 2019 Top in the County for FAFSA and TIP Applications
+Farwell Class of 2020 Are Top in the County & CGRESD for FAFSA and TIP Applications

-- 93.6% of FHS TIP eligible seniors completed their required TIP application
+- 100% of FHS TIP eligible seniors have completed their required TIP application

 Transitional Living Program